gazebosim/docs/contributing.md

 #### Process

-All Ignition team members actively:
+All Gazebo team members actively:

-* **Watch** all Ignition repositories to receive email notifications of new issues / pull requests
+* **Watch** all Gazebo repositories to receive email notifications of new issues / pull requests
 * Provide **feedback** to issues as soon as possible
 * **Review** pull requests as soon as possible